ksparavec/pyrlab/doc/GPU.md

 * https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html (NVIDIA CUDA Installation Guide for Linux)
 * https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/1.14.5/install-guide.html (Installing the NVIDIA Container Toolkit)

-Please note that if you are a developer without necessary system administration experience or you don't even have administrative access to host, you will definitely need support from your system administration to get this running.

 Once containers have been built and started, you can check whether you have usable GPU support within container by executing `nvidia-smi` CLI tool: